worldline-spain/mfw-deep-links-ionic/README.md

         .config({
             // All registered routes (imperative and declarative) will be prepended with this prefix
             routesPrefix: '/app',
+            // Milliseconds of delay between loading parent state and the matched one
+            nestedStatesDelay: 700,
             // Callback executed for each match
             matchCallback: ['$log', '$match', function ($log, $match) {
                 $log.log('Match found', $match);
             }],
             // Callback executed for each non match
             nomatchCallback: ['$log', '$match', function ($log, $match) {
                 $log.log('No match found', $match);
             }]